timeplus-io/docs/docs/proton.md

 ## Introduction

-Proton is a single binary unified for streaming and historical data processing engine.
-It helps data engineers and platform engineers solve complex real-time analytics use cases, and powers the [Timeplus Cloud](https://www.timeplus.com/) streaming analytics platform.
+Proton is a unified streaming and historical data processing engine in a single binary.
+It helps data engineers and platform engineers solve complex real-time analytics use cases, and powers the [Timeplus Cloud](https://timeplus.com) streaming analytics platform.

-Proton builds on top of the popular open source [ClickHouse project](https://github.com/clickhouse/clickhouse) for its historical data, storage, computing functionality.
-Proton's query engine unifies the streaming and OLAP data processing.
+Proton extends the historical data, storage, and computing functionality of the popular [ClickHouse project](https://github.com/clickhouse/clickhouse) with streaming and OLAP data processing.

 Why use Proton?